adi-1806/Scrapy/README.md

 # Scrapy

-This a Web Scraping project.
+This is a Web Scraping project.

-In this project, I crawled Chocolate names from 'chocolate.co.uk'
+In this project, Chocolate names from 'chocolate.co.uk' crawled and stored into json or csv files.

 Extracted data is saved in mydata.csv and mydata.json files